Not sure how to start. Start here

 • “Affordability” – the cost of the essential health insurance benefits.
 Based on that cost, your income, the health insurance options available to you, or a special hardship, you may be exempt from the tax penalties.

-Use our Calendar Year 2023 Affordability Information Sheet to predict your penalty risk.
-An official penalty determination will come later when you file your 2023 state tax return.
+Use our Calendar Year 2025 Affordability Information to predict your penalty risk.
+An official penalty determination will come later when you file your 2025 state tax return.